UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: Limitations

 \section{Limitations}

-We discuss several limitations of our work for \textsc{UniversalCEFR} and how researchers can consider these directions to develop the resource further.
+We discuss several limitations of our work on \textsc{UniversalCEFR} and how researchers can consider these directions to develop the resource further.

-\paragraph{Language Availability and Dependency.} Due to the nature of \textsc{UniversalCEFR} being a collection of open-sourced, publicly accessible CEFR data, its growth depends heavily on how the community will move forward and continuously release artifacts, including CEFR-annotated corpora for reproducibility and wider access for research purposes.
-We also give credit to the efforts of researchers who work on multi-framework adoption, where CEFR descriptors and bands are overlapped with languages not within Europe (such as Hindi \cite{naous-etal-2024-readme} and Arabic \cite{habash-palfreyman-2022-zaebuc}), and continue to open-source the annotated data.
+\paragraph{Natural Data Disparity in Experiments.} From the statistics presented in Tables~\ref{tab:universalcefr_main_count_grade_coverage} and \ref{tab:universalcefr_main_count_level} for \textsc{UniversalCEFR}, it is expected that not all languages have the exact same distribution of data across dimensions, including formats (sentence-, paragraph-, document-, and dialogue-level) and category (reference and learner texts).
+Hence, our main experiments in Table~\ref{tab:main_results_grouped} combined these variables to provide a unified performance comparison.
+We note that while this offers a broad overview of the three evaluation paradigms (prompting, fine-tuning, and linguistic features) across languages, future work should include dedicated modeling and evaluation by text category, which may warrant a more focused, in-depth study we assign for future work.

-\paragraph{Natural Data Disparity Across Languages.} From the statistics presented in Tables~\ref{tab:universalcefr_main_count_grade_coverage} and \ref{tab:universalcefr_main_count_level} for \textsc{UniversalCEFR}, it is expected that not all languages have the exact same distribution of data across dimensions.
-Research efforts on CEFR with the English language remain the portion with the largest open-sourced dataset, being an international language.
-Moreover, languages such as Welsh do not have any openly accessible CEFR-labeled data at all, to which \textsc{UniversalCEFR} is set to be the first contributor for A1 and A2, covering sentence-, paragraph-, document-, and dialogue-level formats.
+\paragraph{Language Availability and Dependency.} Due to the nature of \textsc{UniversalCEFR} being a standardized collection of open-sourced, publicly accessible CEFR data, its growth depends heavily on how the community will move forward and continuously release artifacts, including CEFR-annotated corpora for reproducibility and wider access for research purposes.
+We also acknowledge the efforts of researchers who work on multi-framework adoption, where CEFR descriptors and bands are overlapped with languages not within Europe (such as Hindi \cite{naous-etal-2024-readme} and Arabic \cite{habash-palfreyman-2022-zaebuc}), and continue to open-source the annotated data.

 \paragraph{Modalities Beyond Texts.} The current data collection scope of \textsc{UniversalCEFR} and the insights presented in this work only cover CEFR-based texts for now, specifically for reading and writing specifications.
 Multimodal data, such as audio and video recordings of learners associated with CEFR specifications for listening and speaking, are not yet covered.
 Naturally, these datasets are even more challenging to acquire and open-source, especially if they contain materials from or are created by learners under legal age and if they contain personal information.